Digital Marketing – Website Activity Objectives

 - Increase positive comments and reduce negative comments – Tracking this metric is essential to monitor brand reputation.
 Good comments foster a good impression of your company and brand.
 Negative comments do the opposite.
 Therefore, it is vital to ensure that the number of positive comments far outweigh the negative ones.

-- Increase the number of media mentions – In the Engagement Economy, consumers have the most control over a brand’s performance.
-But media mentions by top sites also add value to your brand’s reputation.
-Therefore, it’s a good idea to track the number of online brand mentions.
+- Increase the number of media mentions – In the Engagement Economy, consumers have the most say over a brand’s performance.
+Media mentions by top sites also add value to the brand’s reputation.
+Tracking the number of online brand mentions to monitor what the press is saying about you and how often your brand is mentioned.

 The rationale behind the need for digital marketing KPIs has arisen out of the fact that digital marketing has emerged as the core marketing methodology for almost every business organization, irrespective of size and number of employees.
 Consequently, there is a need to measure digital marketing efficiencies.
 Finally, they are intended to measure profitability, sales, and revenue metrics in relation to digital media marketing campaigns and strategies.